ttkorhonen/e3pages/docs/kb/training/workbook/6_e3_vars.md

 ##  Assignments

-* Using the startup script in `ch6_supplementary_paht/ch6.cmd`, print out all database files of the *asyn* module within an IOC.

-  > If you get stuck, remember that there's a command to use any UNIX command from within an IOC shell.
-Can you remember what it is?
+* Use the command `iocsh.bash -r asyn` to load asyn into a fresh IOC.
+From the IOC shell, print out all of the database files that are included with *asyn*.
+Hint: There is a command that lets you run an external shell command within an IOC.
+See [chapter 2](2_e3_ioc.md).

-* Can you find out which file it is that allows us to run `make vars` or `make env` within the e3 building system?
+* Can you find out which file it is that allows us to run `make vars` within the e3 building system?
+Try adding the `--debug` flag when executing `make`.

-  > It is the same for all modules and applications, so where could be located?